Kqpa/zeesh/CONTRIBUTING.md

 # **Contributing**

+Contributions are more than welcome!
 If you have any useful shell script that you'd like to be added, please creat a new pull request according to the instructions.

 ## Pull Request Process